sonicguo/azure-signalr-vnext-features/serverless-websocket/specs/runtime-websocket-serverless.md

 Handshake and Connect -> Handle Messages -> Disconnect

-Each HTTP request is a defined **event** and belongs to a specific **category**.
+Each **event** in the above lifecycle belongs to a specific **category**.
 When event are triggered, the service makes an HTTP `POST` request to the Upstream URL, and delivers the HTTP response to the client if the response is non-empty.
 Details are described in [Protocol](#protocol-details) section.

 ### Calling the Client from the Upstream